Pair world-class dining with a cool-climate wine scene and you’ll certainly have enough reasons to spend a weekend in Tasmania.

 Back in Hobart, the dark side is in good form at the Glaetzer-Dixon Family Winemakers cellar door.
 Run by 2011 GT WINE Young Winemaker of the Year Nick Glaetzer, it’s set in a former ice factory; the ultra-modern tasting room sits in almost complete darkness so you can experience a full sensory experience.

-No trip to Hobart is complete without a trip to MONA; for those more inclined to the vinous art forms, a visit to the on-site Moorilla and MOO Brew Brewery ticks all the boxes.
+A weekend in Tasmania is not complete without a trip to MONA; for those more inclined to the vinous art forms, a visit to the on-site Moorilla and MOO Brew Brewery ticks all the boxes.
 With on-site eateries like The Source and Faro, a morning or an entire day is well spent here.

 Twenty minutes north along the Derwent River will bring you to Stefano Lubiana Wines.
 Set in a Tuscan-style villa overlooking the river, the cellar door and restaurant is Hobart’s little slice of Italy.
 The wines are biodynamic, the food is fresh, local and seasonal and the views are fantastic.
 Just around the corner you’ll find the renowned Derwent Estate where you can sample stunning expressions of chardonnay, pinot noir, riesling and pinot gris.